Returning to Self

 Last night I attended the ICCTO (Irish Chamber of Commerce) gathering in Toronto at The Museum of Toronto for a viewing of The 52 - Stories of formidable women who have transformed Toronto.

-Kate died in childbirth for child number 10 (Agnes).
-The three youngest, including my grandfather (Patrick) we fostered out of the family with the Stacks in Kerry and there is very little we know about his years away.
-We do know the eldest in the family (Jerome, standing in the photo) ‘rescued’ Paddy when he was old enough to bring him home - but we will never know the full story.
+Kate died during childbirth for her 10th baby (Agnes).
+The three youngest, including my grandfather (Patrick, who was 3 yrs old at the time) we fostered out to family in Kerry and there is very little we know about his years away.
+We do know the eldest in the family (Jerome, standing in the photo) ‘rescued’ Paddy when he was old enough to bring him home.
+I have found out wha I can about these relatives but, of course I will never know the full story.

-It has to be mentioned, as it ties in the theme of strong women, Kate Stack was a qualified school teacher, something formidable in itself for the day.
+I should also mention, as it ties in the theme of strong women, Kate Stack was a qualified school teacher - something formidable, in itself, for the day.
 She qualified in July 1893 and went on to have 10 children who survived.
-Her widower husband John married again after the youngest were sent away and I have no information about further children.
+After her death her widower husband John married again but sadly that’s where my line of enquiry ended.

-All this to say I know my art has allowed me to follow a line of enquiry about longing and belonging.
-Over the past couple of years I collect ideas as I paint - and I feel like they are converging to what I would describe as a feeling of homecoming and a connection to place.
+All this to say I know my art has allowed me to think about longing and belonging.
+Over the past of years I have collected ideas as I paint - and I feel like they are converging to what I would describe as a feeling of homecoming and a connection to place.
 I feel a pull from someone/a place that’s familiar and confident.

 This ongoing enquiry is one of the things that I look forward to this year.
 In 2026 my focus is about returning to self, rooting, digging and delving and finding out more about what I carry in the bones of me.